-You could be still making payments for both a car loan and a title loan.
-Whether or not you can get a title loan while making payments depends on the vehicle value and the amount left on the loan.
+Whether or not you can get a title loan while making payments will depend on both the vehicle value and the amount left on the loan.

 Car Loan Payments